zindigo/react-github-battle/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, run the command:

 ### `npm run start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The app will run in development mode and automatically opens in the browser at [http://localhost:3000](http://localhost:3000).